ali-alakbar/TelegramBot-nodeJS/README.md

 # TelegramBot-nodeJS
-A multi used Telefram bot with google cloud and firebase.
+A multi used Telegram bot with google cloud and firebase.

 # How to use
 - clone the repo.